varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 %{X}o
-  The contents of response header X. If the header appears multiple times in a single transaction, the last occurrence is used.
+  The contents of response header X. If the header appears multiple times in a single transaction, the last occurrence is used in client mode and the first one in backend mode.

 %O
   In client mode, total bytes sent to client.
 In backend mode, total